Choose your consignment items carefully. They must be in near to new condition, and of current fashion.

 At this time we do not accept men’s wear-sorry.

 It is the responsibility of the consignee to prepare their articles for sale.
+All items MUST be laundered.
 All pockets must be emptied.

-Once you have chosen articles for consignment, come to the store during consignment hours:
+Once you have chosen articles for consignment, contact us by email to book a appointment.